expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 [c-google]: https://developers.google.com/identity/protocols/OAuth2

 - You cannot define a custom `redirectUri`, Google will provide you with one.
+  - URI schemes must be built into the app, you can do this with **bare and standalone**.
+  - This means you **cannot use in the Expo client** without the proxy service.
 - You can use the Expo proxy to test this without a native rebuild, just be sure to configure the project as a website.

 ```ts